IPS-Eye-White

 Repentance ...The Missing Message

 When all is said and done, virtually all humans have two things in common.
-1) Almost everyone is searching for a 'better life', if not a perfect one.
-2) No one wants to die - our spirit rebels at the thought that no matter what we have accomplished in our seventy odd years here on earth, we are eventually going to become worm food.
+1) Almost everyone is searching for a 'better life, if not a perfect one.
+2) No one wants to die - our spirit rebels at the thought that we are eventually going to become worm food regardless of what we may have accomplished in our seventy odd years here on earth.
 However, if your defenses are well honed and you claim to be satisfied with the short life given to you then don't bother with this article written for those who do not wish to arrive at death's door without being certain of where it leads.
 The fact is Christianity alone offers you something you cannot get anywhere else - life without end in God's kingdom.
 In fact, Jesus said the reason He was sent to earth was to announce this Kingdom which, by the way, is no pie in the sky ethereal place 'somewhere out there' but matches, in every respect, the world most men and women would choose to live in.
-However, there is one stumbling block that keeps you (and everyone else) out of God's kingdom.
+The problem is that there is a very large stumbling block that can keep you (and everyone else) out of God's kingdom.

 Is The Sinner’s Prayer Effective?